pradyumnac/NewsLauncher/README.md

 #### Keyboard Shortcuts Support

 Keyboard shortcuts are generated at launch.
-Static bookmarks are given priority so that adding bookmarks dont mess up existing ones you are used to Uses two available letters. e.g. press `gi` to launch github To get the shortcuts, press ?.
-Escape hides this popup To use the search, press spacebar to focus the google search box
+Static bookmarks are given priority so that adding bookmarks dont mess up existing ones you are used to.
+Uses two available letters.
+E.g. press `gi` to launch github.
+To get the shortcuts, press `?`.
+Escape hides this popup.
+To use the search, press `spacebar` to focus the google search box

 ![Keyboard Shortcuts Helper Pop Up](./img/screenshots/screenshot6.png)